We offer alternative school break opportunities for students.

 - Program fee: $30.
 This fee is non-refundable and non-transferable, and due within one month of registration.
 It covers supplemental medical insurance and program costs.
 This check should be made payable to Habitat for Humanity International and mailed to the Collegiate Challenge program team: Collegiate Challenge, Habitat for Humanity International, 121 Habitat St., Americus, GA 31709-3498.

-- Host-site contribution: This donation varies by location, and is used to support the local project in buying things like building materials.
+- Host-site contribution: This fee varies by location, and is used to support the local project in buying things like building materials.
 Please refer to the site list for details.

 - Transportation: Groups are responsible for their own transportation, and costs to and from the site, whether you are driving or flying.